vigneshall/Fake-Currency-Detection-/README.md

 7️⃣ Saving and Loading Model – Saved the trained model for future use.

-8️⃣ Testing – Compared new images to learned patterns:
+8️⃣ Testing – Compared new images to learned patterns:-

      - If the image matches the real currency pattern ➝ Real Note ✅

      - If the image deviates from the learned pattern ➝ Fake Note ❌

 Tech Stack & Tools:-